sereepap2029/aof_vid_stream/GUIDELINES.md

 - `logs/` - Log files
 - IDE specific files (`.vscode/`, `.idea/`)
 - OS specific files (`.DS_Store`, `Thumbs.db`)

+### 12. User Experience Guidelines
+- **Navigation**: Provide clear navigation with all main sections accessible
+- **Documentation**: Include comprehensive help and about pages
+- **Error Messages**: Provide user-friendly error messages and troubleshooting guidance
+- **Responsive Design**: Ensure interface works on different screen sizes
+- **Accessibility**: Follow web accessibility standards where possible

+### 13. Current Known Issues and Resolutions
+- **OpenCV Warnings**: Camera detection may show "Camera index out of range" warnings - these are normal during device enumeration
+- **Resolution Detection**: Some cameras may show "No supported resolutions found" warning but still work with default settings
+- **Multiple Device Support**: System supports multiple cameras but current UI focuses on primary device

+### 14. Recent Improvements (August 2025)
+- ✅ Added comprehensive About page with project status and technology overview
+- ✅ Created detailed Help page with troubleshooting and API documentation
+- ✅ Enhanced navigation system with all main sections
+- ✅ Improved CSS styling for documentation pages
+- ✅ Added responsive design for help and about content
+- ✅ Documented common issues and their resolutions
+- ✅ **NEW**: Restructured API into modular components for better organization
+- ✅ **NEW**: Split large API controller into separate modules (cameras, streams, system)
+- ✅ **NEW**: Improved API maintainability and scalability
+- ✅ **NEW**: Enhanced API documentation with detailed endpoint information

+### 15. API Architecture Improvements
+- **Modular Design**: Split monolithic API controller into specialized modules
+- **Separation of Concerns**: Each API module handles specific functionality
+- **Better Organization**: Cameras, Streams, and System APIs are now separate
+- **Enhanced Maintainability**: Easier to add new features and fix issues
+- **Improved Testing**: Individual API modules can be tested independently
+- **Legacy Compatibility**: Old API endpoints redirect to new modular structure

 ## Getting Started
 1. Clone the repository